-Westmorland and Furness have formally offered The Abbey Care Home for Sale
+Westmorland and Furness have sold the Abbey building to Home Group

 In 2020 the Abbey Care Home closed its doors for the last time and the residents left for good.
 Local people objected: they presented a 2000 strong petition.
 It was their Abbey, it had always been their safe future if things got tough.
 Cumbria CC closed it anyway.